Place Ordinance WE-WANT-IT on the Next City Council Agenda

 - the placement, construction, modification and operations of WTFs of Any G within the authority’s borders.

-The Cost for each WE-WANT-IT test would be paid by antenna operators on a pro rata basis: the share of each Wireless Company’s antenna capabilities, meaning the percentage of the sum of the maximum Effective Radiated Power that could be transmitted by each antenna operating within the authority’s borders.
+The Cost for each WE-WANT-IT test would be paid by antenna operators on a prorated basis: the share of each Wireless Company’s antenna capabilities, meaning the percentage of the sum of the maximum Effective Radiated Power that could be transmitted by each antenna operating within the authority’s borders.

 Logarithmic Power Gain/Loss in decibels (dB)